mebens/blackbulletiv.github.com/_posts/2012-08-27-lua-for-programmers-part-2.md

 ## Numbers and Maths

 Numbers are quite simple in Lua.
 There's no distinction between doubles, floats, integers, or unsigned integers; everything is a double (or, double-precision floating-point).
 [Programming in Lua](http://www.lua.org/pil/2.3.html) states that doubles have no rounding errors when representing integers, and are also very efficient on modern CPUs.
-All numbers being the same type means that you don't have to worry about any subtleties with type conversion when performing arithmetic.
+Since all numbers are the same type, there's no type conversion to worry about when performing arithmetic.

 Here's a few examples of how numbers can be written: `4`, `0.4`, `.4`, `4.3`, `0xFF`, `0xA33FF0E`, `8.7e12`, `8.7e+12`, `8e-12`.